 You can get drainage or water supply rights over a neighbour’s land.
 It is, however, important that you follow the procedure set out in part 12 of the Water Act.

 Once you have decided what you need and how it is likely to affect your neighbour, discuss it with your neighbour (and the owner, if your neighbour merely occupies the land).
 It is helpful to put your proposal in writing.

-•specifying any compensation agreed to be paid;
+• specifies any compensation agreed to be paid;

-•clearly describing the access agreed to; and
+•describes the access agreed to; and

-•accompanied by a map showing the location and measurements of the proposed works (s 234(3)).
+•is accompanied by a map showing the location and measurements of the proposed works (s 234(3)).

 For helpful information about reaching agreements with your neighbours, visit the DSCV website and watch the video, “What’s an agreement and what sort of things need to be in it?”.

 If agreement has not been reached within a month of having given the owner of the neighbouring land notice of what you propose, you may apply to the Minister for Water.
 The minister must appoint: